alan-turing-institute/defoe/README.md

 ### Analysing humanities data using Cray Urika-GX

 Both the above codes were updated and extended by [EPCC](https://www.epcc.ed.ac.uk) as part of the [Research Engineering Group](https://www.turing.ac.uk/research/research-engineering) of the [The Alan Turing Institute](https://www.turing.ac.uk).
-The work focused on running both codes on the [Alan Turing Institute Cray Urika-GX Service](https://ati-rescomp-service-docs.readthedocs.io/en/latest/cray/introduction.html).
+The work focused on running both codes on the [Alan Turing Institute Cray Urika-GX Service](https://ati-rescomp-service-docs.readthedocs.io/en/latest/cray/introduction.html) and analysing British Library Books, British Library Newspapers and Papers Past New Zealand and Pacific newspapers datasets.

 This work was done in conjunction with Melissa Terras, College of Arts, Humanities and Social Sciences (CAHSS), The University of Edinburgh.
 The work was funded by Scottish Enterprise as part of the Alan Turing Institute-Scottish Enterprise Data Engineering Program.
 This work runs from 2018 to 2019 and is ongoing at present, using this repository.